ntoll/ntoll.github.io/article/vienna/index.md

 out and were whispering angrily to each other.
 But then a wonderful elderly lady of slight build stopped them in their tracks with the most pointed yet well placed and subtle shush I've ever witnessed in my life.
-It would have got nods of approval from the most battle hardened school librarian.
-Once noticed I couldn't help but pay attention to the elderly lady, for she was lost in the music, slightly conducting with one hand and with a beautific look on her face.
-Yet as the applause started with the last note echoing away she was off like a rocket to avoid the mayhem of the crowds trying to retrieve their coats and scarves from the cloakrooms.
+It would have got nods of approval from even the most battle hardened of school librarians.
+Once noticed I couldn't help but pay closer attention to the elderly lady, for she was lost in the music, gently conducting with one hand and with a beautific look on her face.
+Yet as the applause started, with the last note echoing away, she was off like a rocket to avoid the mayhem of the crowds trying to retrieve their coats and scarves from the cloakrooms.
 She was an old hand at this.
 I hope she gets to hear many more concerts, because she embodied a music lover totally present and invested in the performance.
 Virtuoso listening.
 Bravo!

 A post concert dinner and night-time stroll capped off a culturally rich and stimulating day.